mxagar/finance_accounting_courses/python_finance/06_AlgorithmicTrading_Quantopian_Notes.md

 **Python for Financial Analysis and Algorithmic Trading**

 The videos of the original course explain how to perform backtests with trading algorithms using Quantopian.
 However, Quantopian was acquired in late 2020 by Robinhood and the `zipline` servers offering the Quantopian services were shut down.
-Therefore, two alternatives are possible:
+Therefore, three alternatives are possible:
 1. Run the backtests locally installing the `zipline` library
 2. Use Blueshift instead of Quatopian; Blueshift seems to be identical, also free: https://blueshift.quantinsti.com
+3. [QuantConnect](https://www.quantconnect.com): A new version of the course was released on 2021.09 with 5:30h of videos on QuantConnect, which should replace Quatopian.

-However, my experience with Blueshift was not as good as expected.
+My experience with Blueshift was not as good as expected.
 The main issue is that they have almost no documentation and there seems to be no text completion/documentation in the IDE's code editor.
 [Zipline](www.zipline.io) seems to be down, so I cannot access to the documentation to install it correctly.

+I have not tried QuatConnect; it seems you need to buy the new course:

+Python for Finance and Algorithmic Trading with QuantConnect

 ## Some notes on the videos